ebeneliason/easy-pattern/README.md

 #### `isDirty()`

-Indicates whether the pattern needs to be redrawn based on a change in the phase values since the last time `apply()` was called.
+Indicates whether the pattern needs to be redrawn based on a change in the phase values or pattern image since the last time `apply()` was called.
 In practice, this means you can check to see if the pattern is dirty in `update()` and call `markDirty()` on your sprite to ensure `draw()` gets called that frame.
 This will work no matter how many sprites use the same pattern for drawing.